-There are two different ways to do this.
+There are two different methods.
 The first is the super easy no-sew way.
-The second you can either sew by hand or with a sewing machine if you own or have access to one.
+The second you can either sew by hand or with a sewing machine if you own one or have access to one.

 1. Cut the heel and toe off a pair of old socks.
 Try on and adjust as needed.
 That’s it!

 – sewing machine or needle

 1. Cut sections out of two pairs of old socks.
 Make sure to keep the elastic at the top of the socks in tact.